Fungi Academy — Standalone Nav (Jasper Paste Version)

 Lion’s Mane (Hericium erinaceus) has gained popularity in recent years, with the rise of medicinal and gourmet mushrooms sweeping the world.

 You may recognize it from one of your medicinal mushie blends, or perhaps you’ve seen it at the local farmer’s market or health foods store.
-With its shaggy, sea anemone-like appearance, and white creamy color, lion’s mane doesn’t look like your typical stem & cap mushroom fruiting body.
-Maybe more like a cute little fluffy pet or one of those rubber stretch balls us 90s kids used to get in goodie bags.
+With its shaggy, sea anemone-like appearance and white creamy color, lion’s mane doesn’t look like your typical stem & cap mushroom fruiting body.
 Some also say it resembles a brain, which gives a good hint to some of its potential health benefits.

 how to grow lions mane mushroom